stevenrick/sudoku-dimacs-creator/README.md

 sudoku-dimacs-creator
 =====================

-The program 'generate.py' creates an input file 'sudoku.in' in DIMACS format for minisat.
+First, 'generateSudoku.py' randomly generates the first row, column and main diagonal.
+Then, the program 'generate.py' creates an input file 'sudoku.in' in DIMACS format for minisat.
 The program 'show.py' reads minisat's solution from 'sudoku.out' and displays it in a matrix form.
 This works only if you have installed minisat.

 You can call: